-Overview: Shipton Kingsgate of Riverwood is on a quest for his own special piece of jade, a stone with a long and illustrious history, even as his whole world challenges him to discover the difference between true and false in jade as well as in people’s hearts.
+Overview: Shipton Kingsgate of Riverwood is on a quest for his own special piece of jade, a stone with a long and illustrious history, even as his whole world drives him to discover the difference between the true and the false in jade and also in people’s hearts.

 While this text reads as a novel, its thirty chapters are also a collection of stories about jade, its beauty, its history and its addictive charm.
 The book itself is much like the box of jade pieces, both carved and rough, which Shipton at home likes to open and fondle from time to time, for the pleasure it brings him.